Stand Up (Jethro Tull album): Album cover

 The design of the album cover started with a visit to New Haven, Connecticut during a concert tour in late February 1969.
 Under the direction of producer Terry Ellis, the band met a woodcarver named James Grashow who followed them for a week in order to properly represent them in wood.
 The resulting gatefold album cover, in a woodcut style designed by Grashow, originally opened up like a children's pop-up book so that a cut-out of the band's personnel stood up, evoking the album's title.
 Stand Up won New Musical Expresss award for best album artwork in 1969.
-The pop-up was not carried over to the 1973 album reissue, but is now available on the 180g vinyl issue of the Steven Wilson remixed version of the album, released in 2017.
+The pop-up was not carried over to the 1973 album reissue, but is now available on the 180 g vinyl issue of the Steven Wilson remixed version of the album, released in 2017.

 Musical style

 The album still shows a great blues influence, as in the first track "A New Day Yesterday".
 Some songs on the album exhibit unusual instrumentation, such as "Fat Man," played on a mandolin, and "Jeffery Goes to Leicester Square," played on a balalaika.
 The acoustic pieces, like "Reasons for Waiting", already show Anderson under the influence of Roy Harper.
 The instrumental "Bourée" (one of Jethro Tull's popular concert pieces) is a jazzy re-working of "Bourrée in E minor" by Johann Sebastian Bach.
 On the other hand, "Nothing Is Easy" is a jazz-rock song with drums and electric guitar that contrasts with the acoustic material on the album.

 Ian Anderson has speculated that the chord progression in "We Used to Know" was picked up subconsciously by the Eagles when they toured together in 1971 or 1972 and used in their song "Hotel California".
 However Don Felder, who wrote the music for "Hotel California", did not join the Eagles until 1974.
 In a 2016 interview, Anderson stated that the chord progression had likely been used in earlier songs and also called "Hotel California" a "much better song" than "We Used to Know".